ipiel/TFM-PlayerBoard/README.md

 # TFM-PlayerBoard
-A web version personal resource board for Terraforming Mars.
+A personal playing board of Terraforming Mars.